ebmdatalab/metrics/INSTALL.md

 dokku config:set metrics TIMESCALEDB_URL='xxx'
 ```

+The `GITHUB_EBMDATALAB_TOKEN` and `GITHUB_OS_CORE_TOKEN` are fine-grained GitHub personal access tokens that are used for authenticating with the GitHub GraphQL API.
+Each token is assigned to a single organisation and should have read access to *all repositories* owned by that organisation with the following repository permissions: Code scanning alerts, Dependabot alerts, Metadata, Pull requests and Repository security advisories.

 ## Disable checks
 Dokku performs health checks on apps during deploy by sending requests to port 80.
 This tool isn't a web app so it can't accept requests on a port.